Trade Stock Indices

 If they set 100% requirement of this level before closing your open positions automatically, then your trade will be closed once your balance gets to $1,000: Meaning the trade will close out as soon as you execute it because even if you pay 1 pips spread your account balance will get to $990 and the needed percentage is 100% i.e. 1,000 dollars, therefore your orders will immediately get closed.

-Most brokers do not set 100% requirement, but there are those that set 100% are not suitable for you at all, choose those set 50% or 20% margin requirements, in fact, those that set at 20% are some of the best because the likely hood they close out your trade is reduced as shown in the examples above.
+Most brokers do not set 100% requirement, but there are those that set 100% are not suitable for you at all, choose those set 50% or 20% margin requirements, in fact, those indices brokers that set at 20% are some of the best because the likely hood they close out your trade is reduced as shown in the examples above.

 To know about this level which is calculated by your platform automatically - the MT4 Indices Trading Platform will display this as "Indices Trading Margin Requirement", This will be displayed as a percentage the higher the percentage the less likely your trades are to get closed.